 - Axe Body Spray: The stickers of Axe body Spray using common figure signs of men and women are seen everywhere around us.
 It developed a literal sticker story of women chasing the man who’s taking an exit, which played the role for serving attraction purpose of the deodorant, while capturing the audience’s eye in an entertaining way.

 Guerrilla Marketing is another blooming means of marketing that has emerged as a successful approach to an ideal marketing process.
-We can not simply ignore the importance of capturing customers’ eyes because that in turn determines the profitability of one’s organisation and to be able to do so, we must resort to the most creative ways possible.
+We can not simply ignore the importance of capturing customers’ eyes because that in turn determines the profitability of one’s organization and to be able to do so, we must resort to the most creative ways possible.
 For more ways to attract customers to your business, read our blog: ‘A beginner’s guide on how to attract new customers to business’.

 Also, click here to see a few of the creatives created by us for Guerrilla Marketing campaigns and other competitive marketing techniques.